Cabo Blanco Nature Reserve, Costa Rica

 If you want to hike the Sueco Trail to the Cabo Blanco beach you should be at the park entrance no later than 12 m.d.

-The Sueco trail is 4.5 km one way, and you will need your time for the hike, which rises up steeply before dropping down to the beach.
+The Sueco trail is 4.5 km one way, and you will need to take time for the hike, which rises up steeply before dropping down to the beach.

 An easier, shorter walk is the 1.5 km loop of the Danes Trail.